EDUCBA

 Background Remove Example 1.5

-Step 6: Now right-click the forefront object, then choose to make a clipping mask.
+Step 6: Right-click the forefront object, then make a clipping mask.
 This will turn the background white.
-Now, the forefront object you outlined with the pen tool is separated from the background.
-And then, we will get the final image without the Background.
+The forefront objects you outlined with the pen tool are now separated from the background.
+And then, we will get the final image without the background.

 Example 1.6